docbrown1955/marty-public/README.md

 MARTY links C++ code with Fortran code from the [LoopTools](http://www.feynarts.de/looptools/) library.
 MARTY takes care of compiling and linking `LoopTools` but the compilers must be chosen carefully to link C++ and fortran codes.

 For this reason, the MARTY installation procedure requires to have the GNU compiler collection, version greater than 7.
 Furthermore, the versions of `gcc/g++/gfortran` should be the same.
-The minimal set of compilers required to compile `MARTY` are therefore
+The minimal set of compilers required to compile `MARTY` is therefore
 ```
     gcc-7
     g++-7